 Zombie worms in the Atlantic Ocean

-The Azores, nine idyllic islands approximately 800 miles from mainland Portugal, are another location featured in this week’s second episode of Blue Planet II, and it’s where the filming team stumbled upon the most curious sea creatures.
+The Azores, nine idyllic islands approximately 800 miles from mainland Portugal, are another location featured in this episode of Blue Planet II, and it’s where the filming team stumbled upon the most curious sea creatures.

 These predators live several thousand metres below the surface but are thought to swim vertically to depths of a few hundred metres at nightfall.